-After fertilization the fertilized egg is called zygote or oospore which develops into an embryo.
-Generally the zygote (oospore) divides immediately after the first division of the primary endosperm nucleus but sometimes it divides earlier than the primary endosperm nucleus.
-Unlike gymnosperms where the early stages of the development show free nuclear divisions the first division of zygote is always followed by a wall-formation resulting in a two called proembryo.
-Practically there are no fundamental differences in the early stages of the development of the embryos of monocots and dicots.
-But in later stages there is a marked difference between the embryos of dicotyledonous and monocotyledonous plants.
+After fertilization, the fertilized egg is called a zygote or oospore which develops into an embryo.
+Generally, the zygote (oospore) divides immediately after the first division of the primary endosperm nucleus, but sometimes it divides earlier than the primary endosperm nucleus.
+Unlike gymnosperms, where the early stages of development show free nuclear divisions, the first division of the zygote is always followed by wall formation resulting in a two-celled structure called the proembryo.
+Practically, there are no fundamental differences in the early stages of the development of the embryos of monocots and dicots.
+However, in later stages there is a marked difference between the embryos of dicotyledonous and monocotyledonous plants.